Seen on:

 Fact checked by: Mark Lewis

-The 1970s was the Golden Age of Baseball to me as you had multiple dynasties in a single decade, you had maybe the greatest collection of talent in any single-decade.
+To me, the 1970s was the Golden Age of Baseball, as you had multiple dynasties in a single decade and maybe the greatest collection of talent in any single decade.
 Don’t forget the start of Monday Night Baseball and this week in Baseball!
+If you want to bet on baseball, check out our comprehensive baseball betting guide.

 Catcher